necst/trilli/AE.md

 ### Figure 6.
 Geometric transformation IPE scaling
 ***Note: the following operations must be performed on the deploy machine (where the `build/` folder has been moved).***

-***TODO add brief description of the plot (?)***

-The builds for testing the scaling of the IPEs (1, 2, 4, 8, 16 and 32) for the geometric transformation are placed in the `build/` folder.
-The folder contains multiple subfolders, each corresponding to a different number of IPEs.
-Such folders are:
+In figure 6, we evaluate how scaling the number of IPEs (1, 2, 4, 8, 16 and 32) impacts execution time for the geometric transformation with interpolation, for different depths (32, 64, 128, 256 and 512).
+The builds for this experiment are placed in subfolders under the `build/` folder, named `onlyTX_XXIPE`, where `XX` is the number of IPEs.
+The needed builds are the following:
 - `build/onlyTX_01IPE`
 - `build/onlyTX_02IPE`
 - `build/onlyTX_04IPE`